phantom stable categories of $n$-Frobenius categories are triangulated: Introduction

-\begin{dfn} Let $\C$ be a Frobenius category.
+Assume that $\C$ is an $n$-Frobenius category.
+A given morphism $f: M\rt N$ in $\C$, is said to be an $n$-$\Ext$-phantom (resp. invertible) morphism, provided that the induced natural transformation $\Ext^{n+1}(-, f):\Ext_{\C}^{n+1}(-, M)\lrt\Ext^{n+1}_{\C}(-, N)$ vanishes (resp. is an equivalence of functors).
+Evidently, the class of all $n$-$\Ext$-phantom morphisms is an ideal of $\C$.
+It is established that if $\C$ is a Frobenius category, then $0$-$\Ext$-phantom morphisms are precisely those morphisms that factor through projective objects, see Proposition \ref{stable}.
+Considering this fact together \cite[Theorem 1]{hz}, we may revisit the stabilization of Frobenius categories, as follows. \begin{dfn} Let $\C$ be a Frobenius category.
 An additive category $\C'$ equipped with a covariant additive functor $T:\C\rt\C'$ is said to be the stable category of $\C$, if:\\ (1) for any $0$-$\Ext$-phantom morphism $f$ in $\C$, $T(f)=0$ in $\C'$;\\ (2) for any additive covariant functor $T':\C\rt\D$ that satisfies the first assertion, there exists a unique additive covariant functor $F:\C'\rt\D$ such that $FT=T'$. \end{dfn}

-{By the idea of the above universal property, the authors in \cite{bfss} have been able to extend the stabilization of Frobenius categories to $n$-Frobenius categories, which is called {\em the phantom stable category}.
-Precisely, we have the following.}
+By the idea of the above universal property, the authors in \cite{bfss} have been able to extend the stabilization of Frobenius categories to $n$-Frobenius categories, which is called {\em the phantom stable category}.
+Precisely, we have the following. }

 \begin{dfn}(\cite[Definition 9.2]{bfss}) Assume that $\C$ is an $n$-Frobenius category.
-A couple $(\C_{\p}, T)$, with $\C_{\p}$ an additive category and $T:\C\lrt\C_{\p}$ a covariant additive functor, is said to be the {\it phantom stable category of $\C$}, if:\\ (1) for any $n$-$\Ext$-phantom morphism $\varphi$, $T(\varphi)=0$ in $\C_{\p}$;\\ (2) $T(s)$ is an isomorphism in $\C_{\p}$, for any $n$-$\Ext$-invertible morphism $s$;\\ (3) any covariant additive functor $T':\C\lrt\D$ satisfying the conditions (1) and (2), factors in a unique way through $T$. \end{dfn}
+A couple $(\C_{\p}, T)$, with $\C_{\p}$ an additive category and $T:\C\lrt\C_{\p}$ an additive covariant functor, is said to be the {\it phantom stable category of $\C$}, if:\\ (1) for any $n$-$\Ext$-phantom morphism $\varphi$, $T(\varphi)=0$ in $\C_{\p}$;\\ (2) $T(s)$ is an isomorphism in $\C_{\p}$, for any $n$-$\Ext$-invertible morphism $s$;\\ (3) any additive covariant functor $T':\C\lrt\D$ satisfying the conditions (1) and (2), factors in a unique way through $T$. \end{dfn}

-The authors have shown in \cite[Theorem 9.5]{bfss} that the phantom stable category $(\C_{\p}, T)$ of an $n$-Frobenius category $\C$ always exists.
-In addition, some properties of this category have been investigated.
-In the present paper, we continue this study and obtain further interesting properties of the phantom stable categories. {The main result of the paper asserts that}, analogous to the stable category of a Frobenius category, the syzygy functor is an auto-equivalence on $\C_{\p}$.
-To do this, we prove that the syzygy {functor} $\syz$, using $n$-projective objects, from $\C$ to $\C_{\p}$, is an additive covariant functor that sends each $n$-$\Ext$-phantom (resp. invertible) morphism to zero (an isomorphism) in $\C_{\p}$, see Theorem \ref{fun}.
-This, together with the universal property of the phantom stable category, induces the syzygy functor $\Syz: \C_{\p}\rt\C_{\p}$, which is an auto-equivalence, see Theorems \ref{fun1} and \ref{sem}.